City-of-Helsinki/tilavarauspalvelu-robot/README.md

 # Varaamo Robot Framework Tests

-> **⚠️ WIP (Work In Progress):** This README is currently being updated and may contain incomplete or outdated information.
-> Email authentication system is being refactored.
-Setup requirements may change in future versions.

 ## About Varaamo

 **Varaamo** is the space and resource reservation platform for City of Helsinki, where citizens can make reservations for spaces and resources owned by the City of Helsinki.